nikolayg/nikgrozev-website/_posts/blog/2014-06-08-cloudsim-and-cloudsimex-part-1.md

 CloudSim's default [Log](http://code.google.com/p/cloudsim/source/browse/trunk/modules/cloudsim/src/main/java/org/cloudbus/cloudsim/Log.java)
 implementation is designed only to print to the standard output.
-Hence CloudSimEx introduces a new logger called [CustomLog](https://github.com/Cloudslab/CloudSimEx/blob/master/cloudsimex-core/src/main/java/org/cloudbus/cloudsim/ex/util/CustomLog.java).
+Hence, CloudSimEx introduces a new logger called [CustomLog](https://github.com/Cloudslab/CloudSimEx/blob/master/cloudsimex-core/src/main/java/org/cloudbus/cloudsim/ex/util/CustomLog.java).
 It follows the same design principle of the original Log, but has several new functionalities.
 It allows (i) output redirection to a file, (ii) flexible definition of log entry formats.